trentstauff/tpqoa/README.md

 ## Connection

 In order to connect to the API, you need to have at least a practice account with Oanda (https://oanda.com/).
-Once logged in to you account, you can create an API token and can copy your account number.
+Once logged in to your account, you can create an API token and can copy your account number.
 These are expected to be stored in a configuration file, with name `oanda.cfg`, for instance, as follows:

     [oanda]
     account_id = XYZ-ABC-...